SK-EID/smart-id-documentation/README.md

 * **THREE_CHOICE_VERIFICATION_CODE** - Can be used to require the Smart-ID App to let the User choose the correct verification code from three differing codes, out of which one code is the real one and the other two are random codes.

+Any unsupported property will produce an error.

-Any defined property that is not supported by Smart-ID or the App (e.g. the App is too old) will be listed in the "ignoredProperties" parameter of the Session status response.
+Any defined property that is not supported by the Smart-ID App because the App is too old will be listed in the "ignoredProperties" parameter of the Session status response.

 ### 4.1.7 Additional request result info